 this until he fell over.

-After coming off a work detail, Jim checked himself into the camp "hospital" at Cabanatuan on Wednesday, May 19, 1943.
-He was suffering from dysentery and also bleeding from his rectum.
+After coming off a work detail, Jim checked himself into the camp "hospital" at Cabanatuan suffering from dysentery and also bleeding from his rectum.
 He believed it was just a matter of time until he would die.
-He entered the hospital ward and the sergeant in charge told him to climb into a top bunk.
-Each bunk held five men.
-Jim went to the bunk and counted five men in it.
-He told the sergeant it was full.
+He entered the hospital ward and the sergeant in charge told him to climb into a top bunk which held five men.
+Jim went to the bunk and counted five men in it and told the sergeant it was full.
 The sergeant and a medic walked up to the bunk and pulled the body of a dead GI from the bunk.
-Jim climbed into the bunk and slept the night.
+After this was done, Jim climbed into the bunk and slept the night.

-The next morning Jim woke and wanted to get out of the bunk because his name had been called.
+The next morning Jim woke and wanted to get out of the bunk because his name had been called by a medic.
 He nudged the man next to him and discovered the man was dead.
-He then nudged the POW on his other side to tell him the first man was dead and discovered that he too was dead.
+He turned over and nudged the man on his other side of him to tell him the first man was dead and discovered that he too was dead.
 Jim called for the medics who removed the first dead man so that Jim could get out of the bunk.

-Jim heard a medic calling his name and answered.
-He was told that he had someone at the barbed wire fence that surrounded the hospital ward looking for him.
+The medic who was calling Jim's name told him that there was someone at the barbed wire fence - that surrounded the hospital ward - looking for him.
 The Japanese were so afraid of the sick GIs that they had erected a barbed wire fence around the ward.
 Jim went outside and saw that the person wanting him was Sgt.
 Zenon Bardowski of B Company.
 "Bud" had seen Jim entering the hospital.

 Jim went to the fence and Bud handed him a tinfoil package.
-Jim opened it and found two yellow sulphur pills in it.
-Bud told him to take the pills.
+Jim opened it and found two yellow sulfur pills in it, and Bud told him to take the pills.
 At that moment Jim knew that Bud was truly his friend because he was offering him pills that possibly could one day save his own life.
 Jim took the pills and placed the tinfoil wrapped pills in his waistband.

 Jim went to sleep that night with the pills still in his waistband.
-The next morning, when he awoke, the dysentery and bleeding had stopped.
-He had never touched the pills.
-When he was released from the hospital, Jim returned the pills to Bud.
-Bud would later give them to a member of C Company and save his life.
+The next morning, when he awoke, the dysentery and bleeding had stopped, and he had never touched the pills.
+When he was released from the hospital, Jim returned the pills to Bud, who would later give them to a member of C Company and save his life.